-The Definition of Drug Addiction
+Defining Drug Addiction

 Addiction is sometimes stigmatized as a condition in which an addict suffers from a lack of willpower, but in reality, addiction is a real disorder that has science to back it up.
 Addiction has psychosocial, genetic, and environmental factors influencing its overall development.
-Drug addiction is traditionally characterized with behaviors of compulsive use, an impaired control over the use of the substance, cravings, and continued use despite the harmful consequences of repeated drug use.
+Drug addiction is traditionally characterized by behaviors of compulsive use, an impaired control over the use of the substance, cravings, and continued use despite the harmful consequences of repeated drug use.

 Another term that helps shed light on the nature of addiction is physical dependence.
 Physical dependence is defined as being in a state that would elicit withdrawal symptoms if the user were to cease, antagonize, reduce, or decrease the blood concentration of the substance in question.
-Tolerance is defined as the physical changes the body undergoes with repeated usage of a substance.
+Tolerance is defined as the physical changes the body undergoes with repeated usage of substance.
 When tolerance builds, the amount of the drug needed to attain the same effect also increases.

 Theories for the Cause of Drug Addiction

 The theory is supported by the fact that stress can be a major contributor to the relapses and drug cravings felt by addicts.
 In fact, addicts’ drug of choice is highly dependent on how the effects of the drug work to relieve their particular psychopathological symptoms.
 For example, patients who suffer from depression and post-traumatic stress disorder (PTSD) are more likely to seek drugs that serve to combat the symptoms of depression and PTSD.
-For the most part, depressed individuals will seek alcohol, opioids, and other drugs to relieve their symptoms.
+For the most part, depressed individuals will find alcohol, opioids, and other drugs to relieve their symptoms.

 Science of Drug Addiction

 The utilization of drugs causes the release of two primary feel-good neurotransmitters: serotonin and dopamine.
 Dopamine ostensibly has the largest effect on the drug user by acting on the reward circuit, or mesolimbic system, of the brain.
-Dopamine is also associated with being the number one factor causing drug addiction, because of its ability to cause an intense feeling of euphoria.
+Dopamine is also associated with being the number one factor causing drug addiction, because of its ability to create an intense feeling of euphoria.

 Dopamine acts naturally as a reinforcing agent to certain behaviors that are advantageous, like eating and fornicating.
 However, dopamine also reinforces the bad habit of drug use because of the inherent pleasure associated with it.
-Drug use can cause the brain to release dopamine two to ten-fold greater than what is considered to be normal amounts.
+Drug use can cause the brain to release dopamine two to ten-fold greater than what is considered to be reasonable amounts.
 Thus, the utilization of substances is perceived by the brain as highly rewarding, leading to repeated use of the drug.

 Although the prospect of curing addiction may be hopeless at the moment, drug addiction is treatable.
 One of the most fulfilling endeavors to end substance dependence is attending an inpatient drug rehabilitation facility.
 Most drug rehabs get down to business in two phases of treatment: the detoxification (detox) phase and the treatment phase.

-During the detox phase, patients will spend 5 to 10 days under constant surveillance by healthcare professionals who strive to ease the process of withdrawal and detoxification.
+During the detox period, patients will spend 5 to 10 days under constant surveillance by healthcare professionals who strive to ease the process of withdrawal and detoxification.
 Once the patient is cleared from detox, they are then able to participate in the treatment phase of rehabilitation.
 This phase will usually last during the remainder of the 30 day period spent in the facility, though it is possible to stay up to nine months at a rehab facility if necessary.